vuestorefront/storefront-ui/apps/docs/components/components/hero.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: Hero component acts like a layout for your hero section.
+You can provide main image and any content, as well as background images for mobile and desktop devices.
 ---

 # Hero

-Hero component acts like a layout for your hero section.
-You can provide main image and any content, as well as background images for mobile and desktop devices.
+{{ $frontmatter.description }}

+## Notes

 Recommended ratio of the main image is 4:3.
 Background images should be provided as a vertical version for small screens (up to 769px), and horizontal vesion for large screens.